Apollonius14/Cryptowatch/Readme.md

 Author: Omar Kadhim - Fall 2017

 Python script to connect to Kraken cryptocurrency API.
-Public sessions can be used to get currency pair rates and Private sessions can be used to place orders.
+Public sessions can be used to get currency pair rates (Complete) and Private sessions can be used to place orders (Not Started Yet)
 ___

 ### Update Log: